 NOTE: When your app requires precise placement of individual holograms, use a SpatialAnchor to anchor the individual hologram to a position in the real world.
 For example, use a spatial anchor when the user indicates a point to be of special interest.
 Anchor positions do not drift, but they can be adjusted.
 By default, when an anchor is adjusted, it eases its position into place over the next several frames after the correction has occurred.
 Depending on your application, when this occurs you may want to handle the adjustment in a different manner (e.g. by deferring it until the hologram is out of view).
 The RawCoordinateSystem property and RawCoordinateSystemAdjusted events enable these customizations.

 Rendering world-locked holograms requires the device to be able to locate itself in the world.
-This may not always be possible due to environmental conditions, and if so, the user may expect a visual indicator which may be rendering using reference frames attached to the device instead of stationary to the world.
+This may not always be possible due to environmental conditions, and if so, the user may expect a visual indication of the tracking interruption.
+This visual indication must be rendered using reference frames attached to the device, instead of stationary to the world.

-Register for the LocatablilityChanged event to detect when the device's ability to locate itself in the world changes, from AppMain::SetHolographicSpace:
+You app can request to be notified if tracking is interrupted for any reason.
+Register for the LocatablilityChanged event to detect when the device's ability to locate itself in the world changes.
+From AppMain::SetHolographicSpace:

 m_locatabilityChangedToken = m_locator->LocatabilityChanged += ref new Windows::Foundation::TypedEventHandler<SpatialLocator^, Object^>( std::bind(&AppMain::OnLocatabilityChanged, this, _1, _2) );